sourander/doc-flesh/README.md

 ## Installation and Usage

 The tool is meant to be run locally using [uv](https://docs.astral.sh/uv/).
+It can be used in the clone location like this:

 ```bash
 # Clone